Historic Buildings and Places on the Waterfront

 Original Owner: William Fowle

-Building History: As with many buildings on the Alexandria Waterfront, 206 S. Union sits on land that was once part of the Potomac River but was gradually built out by creating wharves that extended into the river and by later filling in between the wharves.
+As with many buildings on the Alexandria Waterfront, 206 S. Union sits on land that was once part of the Potomac River but was gradually built out by creating wharves that extended into the river and by later filling in between the wharves.
 The structure currently identified as 206 S. Union St. probably began its life by 1843, when it is listed on the tax rolls.
 A similar structure is shown on the 1877 Hopkins Insurance map.
 In the late 19th century, the building’s use reflected the city’s long association with agriculture and industry, as it is identified by Sanborn fire insurance maps as a fertilizer warehouse and it sits adjacent to P.B.
 Hooe’s grain warehouse.
 This building survived the 1897 fire that destroyed much of this section of the waterfront.
 (Alexandria Gazette, June 3, 1897, p.
 3) By 1912, Sanborn maps indicate that the building was occupied by the tenant with whom it would be most strongly associated, the Wattles Corn and Feed mill, and by the 1921 map, 206 S. Union and 204 S. Union were connected by a fire door.
-The 1958 Sanborn maps indicate that the building was being used for guns and ammunition storage, which is the use that continues to the present day.
+The 1958 Sanborn maps indicate that the building was being used for guns and ammunition storage, which is a use that continued into the 21st century.
 It is interesting to note that throughout the building’s lifetime, the Sanborn maps have identified this building as having metal shutters; the building still has metal shutters, which encourages one to wonder if the shutters that face the street today might still be those that were identified by the fire insurance company so many years ago.

 204 South Union Street